-Then-- inspected front disk brake pads, needed replacement.
-Remover wheels, depressed brake caliper pistons, removed calipers, replaced disk pads, reinstalled calipers and wheelsStarted truck, actuated brake several times to reset disck pads,
+Then inspected front disk brake pads, needed replacement.
+Removed wheels, depressed brake caliper pistons, removed calipers, replaced disk pads, reinstalled calipers and wheels and started the truck, actuated brake several times to reset disc pads.

 Now I have soft pedal, low pedal, pedal would travel all the way to the floor with steady foot pressure.

 Replaced master cylinder, bench bled master cylinder, bled front brakes did the thing!